ppy/osu-wiki/news/2020-05-15-project-loved-may-2020.md

 150 BPM, 3:47 | 8.18★
 *description written by [Tenshichan](https://osu.ppy.sh/users/1101600)*

 119410501 is known as a very skilled player in the catch community, yet his maps are not known nowadays and haven't been receiving much attention, which I think is a shame, because he made some fun maps that certainly do deserve more attention than they get.
 One of those maps is *COME BACK HOME*.

-It is a very hard map with unorthodox patterns and some of them feel close to impossible to catch.
-It's easy to miss an entire pattern and die because of the drain.
-Let alone getting a pass is really difficult.
-But this challenging aspect is what makes the map fun and increases its replay value.
-Meaning if you are looking for a challenge that might take you a while, then make sure to give this map a try!
+A very hard map with unorthodox patterns bordering on the impossible, it is easy to miss an entire pattern and die because of the drain, let alone getting a pass!.
+But this challenging aspect is what makes the map so fun and increases its replay value.
+If you are looking for a challenge that might take you a while, then make sure to give this map a try!

 ## <a id="mania"></a>osu!mania